Making your own non-dairy oat milk is super easy and super cheap with none of the nasty additives that come in store bought milks.

 - Pour everything through a sieve discarding the liquid.

-- Rinse your leftover oats very well under a cold running tap.
+Rinse the oats very well under a cold running tap.

-- Put your oats, vanilla (and the date and the if you are using it) into a blender.
+Put the rinsed oats, vanilla (and the dates if you are using them) into a blender.

 - Cover with 4 cups of water.